jiumao2/Kilomatch/README.md

     - `NumSession`: 1 x 1 int scalar of the number of sessions included in the analysis.
     - `Sessions`: 1 x n_unit int array of the session index for each unit.
     - `Params`: a struct of the parameters used in the analysis.
-    - `Locations`: a n_unit x 3 double array of the estimated x, y, and z coordinates of each unit.
+    - `Locations`: an n_unit x 3 double array of the estimated x, y, and z coordinates of each unit.

     - `NumClusters`: 1 x 1 int scalar of the number of clusters found (each cluster has at least 2 units).
     - `IdxCluster`: 1 x n_unit int array of the cluster index for each unit. `IdxCluster = -1` means the unit is not assigned to any cluster.
-    - `ClusterMatrix`: a n_unit x n_unit logical matrix of the cluster assignment. `ClusterMatrix(i,j) = 1` means unit `i` and `j` are in the same cluster.
+    - `ClusterMatrix`: an n_unit x n_unit logical matrix of the cluster assignment. `ClusterMatrix(i,j) = 1` means unit `i` and `j` are in the same cluster.
-    - `MatchedPairs`: a n_pairs x 2 int matrix of the unit index for each pair of units in the same cluster.
+    - `MatchedPairs`: an n_pairs x 2 int matrix of the unit index for each pair of units in the same cluster.
     - `IdxSort`: a 1 x n_unit int array of the sorted index of the units computed from hierarchical clustering algorithm (single linkage + `optimalleaforder`).

     - `SimilarityNames`: a 1 x n_features cell of the names of the similarity metrics used in the analysis.
-    - `SimilarityAll`: a n_pairs x n_features double matrix of the similarity between each pair of units.
+    - `SimilarityAll`: an n_pairs x n_features double matrix of the similarity between each pair of units.
 The pairs can be found in `SimilarityPairs`.
-    - `SimilarityPairs`: a n_pairs x 2 int matrix of the unit index for each pair of units.
+    - `SimilarityPairs`: an n_pairs x 2 int matrix of the unit index for each pair of units.
     - `SimilarityWeights`: a 1 x n_features double array of the weights of the similarity metrics computed from IHDBSCAN algorithm.
-    - `SimilarityThreshold`: a 1 x 1 double of the threshold which is used to determine the good matches in `GoodMatchesMatrix` used in auto-curation algorithm.
+    - `SimilarityThreshold`: a 1 x 1 double of the threshold which is used to determine the good matches in `GoodMatchesMatrix` used in the auto-curation algorithm.
-    - `GoodMatchesMatrix`: a n_unit x n_unit logical matrix of the good matches determined by `SimilarityThreshold`. `GoodMatchesMatrix(i,j) = 1` means unit `i` and `j` is a good match.
+    - `GoodMatchesMatrix`: an n_unit x n_unit logical matrix of the good matches determined by `SimilarityThreshold`. `GoodMatchesMatrix(i,j) = 1` means unit `i` and `j` is a good match.
-    - `SimilarityMatrix`: a n_unit x n_unit double matrix of the weighted sum of the similarity between each pair of units.
+    - `SimilarityMatrix`: an n_unit x n_unit double matrix of the weighted sum of the similarity between each pair of units.

-    - `WaveformSimilarityMatrix`: a n_unit x n_unit double matrix of the waveform similarity between each pair of units.
+    - `WaveformSimilarityMatrix`: an n_unit x n_unit double matrix of the waveform similarity between each pair of units.
-    - `RawWaveformSimilarityMatrix`: a n_unit x n_unit double matrix of the raw (uncorrected) waveform similarity between each pair of units.
+    - `RawWaveformSimilarityMatrix`: an n_unit x n_unit double matrix of the raw (uncorrected) waveform similarity between each pair of units.
-    - `ISI_SimilarityMatrix`: a n_unit x n_unit double matrix of the ISI similarity between each pair of units.
+    - `ISI_SimilarityMatrix`: an n_unit x n_unit double matrix of the ISI similarity between each pair of units.
-    - `AutoCorrSimilalrityMatrix`: a n_unit x n_unit double matrix of the autocorrelogram similarity between each pair of units.
+    - `AutoCorrSimilalrityMatrix`: an n_unit x n_unit double matrix of the autocorrelogram similarity between each pair of units.
-    - `PETH_SimilarityMatrix`: a n_unit x n_unit double matrix of the PETH similarity between each pair of units.
+    - `PETH_SimilarityMatrix`: an n_unit x n_unit double matrix of the PETH similarity between each pair of units.

     - `Motion`: a 1 x n_session double array of the positions of the electrode in each session.
     - `Nblock`: a 1 x 1 int scalar of the number of blocks used in the motion correction.